Logo

 1633 - King Charles I Stuart visited Edinburgh Castle to host a feast in the Great Hall for his Scottish coronation, the last time a reigning monarch stayed in the Castle.

-1640s - Linlithgow Palace falls into disrepair.
+1640s - Linlithgow Palace fell into disrepair.

 The Reformation of the late 1500s saw Christian Catholicism become illegal, being replaced by Christian Protestantism.